TheLeftExit/SampFuncsSharp/README.md

 As someone who's terrified at the thought of writing non-trivial C++ code, this technology might be the only way for me to get into GTA modding.
 Hopefully it'll help those in a similar situation.

 Note - of the functions made available in C#, I only tested `SendToChat`; the rest may or may not work.
 I also may or may not update the sample as I write the mod that uses all of them.

+Another note - currently, the C++ project is configured to build directly to my game's `SAMPFUNCS` folder, and the C# project is missing a publishing configuration that's required to build it as a NativeAOT library, rather than a regular managed assembly.
+Take care to adjust these settings before you build the solution.